Preethika2004/OnlinePaymentFraudDetection/README.md

 ## Data Exploration
 Before training the models, we performed exploratory data analysis (EDA) to understand the dataset better.
 Key observations include:

-**Imbalanced Dataset:** The dataset is highly imbalanced, with only 0.13% of transactions being fraudulent.
+- **Imbalanced Dataset:** The dataset is highly imbalanced, with only 0.13% of transactions being fraudulent.
 This imbalance required careful handling during model training.

-**Transaction Types:** The dataset includes five types of transactions: *CASH_OUT*, *PAYMENT*, *CASH_IN*, *TRANSFER*, and *DEBIT*.
+- **Transaction Types:** The dataset includes five types of transactions: *CASH_OUT*, *PAYMENT*, *CASH_IN*, *TRANSFER*, and *DEBIT*.
 Fraudulent transactions are primarily associated with CASH_OUT and TRANSFER types.

-**Correlation Analysis:** We analyzed the correlation between features and the target variable (isFraud).
+- **Correlation Analysis:** We analyzed the correlation between features and the target variable (`isFraud`).
 Features like `amount`, `oldbalanceOrg`, and `newbalanceOrig` showed higher correlation with fraud compared to others.

+## Feature Selection
+We selected the following features for training the models:

+type: The type of transaction (e.g., CASH_OUT, TRANSFER) is a critical feature because fraudulent activities are often concentrated in specific transaction types.

+amount: The transaction amount is a strong indicator of fraud, as fraudulent transactions often involve large amounts.

+oldbalanceOrg: The balance of the origin account before the transaction can help identify unusual activity, such as sudden large withdrawals.

+newbalanceOrig: The balance of the origin account after the transaction provides additional context about the transaction's impact on the account.

+These features were chosen because they directly relate to the transaction's nature and are likely to influence whether a transaction is fraudulent or not.
+Other features, such as nameOrig and nameDest, were excluded because they are unique identifiers and do not contribute meaningfully to the model.